Lazarusphp-core/SessionManager/Readme.md

 ]);
 ```

+### The Session Writer class.
+The Session Writer class is a custom class designed to hold Database query requests for the open, close, read, write, destroy and gc methods. these methods are a requirement as they implemenet the SessionHandlerInterface interface.

+The SessionWriter class can be named anything and located anywhere on the File structure as long as it is injected into the Session classes Instantiate method.

 ### Creating and Viewing Sessions
 sessions can be created on the fly, this is done using the following code.